 The Council's approach to providing emergency assistance during times of flooding is as follows:

-- The Council has no legal responsibility to provide assistance to residents during times of flood; however the Council has provided emergency assistance on an ad hoc basis dependent upon local knowledge and experience of the situation.
+- The Council has no legal responsibility to provide assistance during times of flood; however we do provide emergency assistance, depending on local knowledge and experience of the situation

-- The Council will provide engineering advice on ways residents can alleviate the risk of flooding to their properties if requested and issue general guidance to all properties in the area of their response and responsibilities under the Land Drainage Act 1991.
+- We provide engineering advice on ways residents can alleviate the risk of flooding to their properties if requested and issue general guidance to all properties in the area of their response and responsibilities under the Land Drainage Act 1991.